 Mr. Roache got the kids started on their projects and then invited us parents into his music room that chilly January afternoon.
 His music room was cluttered ( as was the entire house and overgrown property); a roll top desk strewn with photos he had taken, sheets of music here and there.
 I saw a violin, trumpet, guitar and maybe one other handheld instrument, but the grand piano took my attention.
 He sat down at the piano and played a few measures.
 As he played, he directed our attention to a map of the world, that hung behind the paneled door.
 Pins were stuck in nearly every country and continent.

 “See those pins?” he asked us.
-“Each pin represents where I have danced with a beautiful women.”
+“Each pin represents where I have danced with a beautiful woman.”
 And he softly smiled.

 We politely asked questions about his life and he politely answered.
 He told of his childhood, his mother and daddy, his sisters.
 Growing up in Nawlins.
 The hobby shop.
 He said nothing negative-started to about one sister, but stopped himself and changed the subject.
 We all went back out onto the porch and checked the kids’ progress.